ahmad18189/bench/README.md

 - A Normal Computer/VPS/Baremetal Server: This is strongly recommended.
 Frappe/ERPNext installs properly and works well on these
 - A Raspberry Pi, SAN Appliance, Network Router, Gaming Console, etc.: Although you may be able to install Frappe/ERPNext on specialized hardware, it is unlikely to work well and will be difficult for us to support.
 Strongly consider using a normal computer/VPS/baremetal server instead. **We do not support specialized hardware**.
-- A Toaster, Car, Firearm, Thermostat, etc.: Yes, many modern devices now have embedded computing capability.
-We live in interesting times.
-However, you should not install Frappe/ERPNext on these devices.
-Instead, install it on a normal computer/VPS/baremetal server. **We do not support installing on noncomputing devices**.

-To install the Frappe/ERPNext server software, you will need an operating system on your normal computer which is not Windows.
-Note that the command line interface does work on Windows, and you can use Frappe/ERPNext from any operating system with a web browser.
-However, the server software does not run on Windows.
-It does run on other operating systems, so choose one of these instead:
+### Operating System

 - Linux: Debian, Ubuntu, CentOS are the preferred distros and are well tested.
-[Arch Linux](https://github.com/frappe/bench/wiki/Install-ERPNext-on-ArchLinux) can also be used
+[Arch Linux]
 - Mac OS X

-### Manual Install

-To manually install frappe/erpnext, you can follow this [this wiki](https://github.com/frappe/frappe/wiki/The-Hitchhiker's-Guide-to-Installing-Frapp%C3%A9-on-Linux-OS) for Linux and [this wiki](https://github.com/frappe/frappe/wiki/The-Hitchhiker's-Guide-to-Installing-Frapp%C3%A9-on-Mac-OS-X) for MacOS.
-It gives an excellent explanation about the stack.
-You can also follow the steps mentioned below:

-#### 1. Install Pre-requisites
+### 1. Install Pre-requisites

 - Python 2.7 [Python3.5+ also supported, but not recommended for production]
 - MariaDB 10+